Viddesh1/Bowling-King-automation/README.md

-Make sure that your decive is connected and USB debugging is on or connected via wifi Inside the yapplication click to terminal paste the adb command and click on Go! button
+Make sure that your decive is connected and USB debugging is on or connected via wifi Inside the yapplication click to terminal paste the adb command and click on Go! button this command work for oppo neo 7 device